Health Insurance & Financial Aid

 All students at Duke are required to have adequate health insurance.
 Therefore, all students are automatically charged for the Duke Student Health Insurance (SMIP).

 If you don't want the Duke insurance because you already have your own, or if you want Financial Aid to pay for your Duke insurance, you must submit the health insurance waiver request online by Sept.
 14!
 If you don't currently have insurance at all, please see the steps below.

 Note: If you're a returning student and you received financial aid for your health insurance last year, you can go ahead and "enroll" each year.
 Your financial aid offer will automatically include grant aid to cover the cost.

-If you currently have any form of health insurance, you must submit the waiver request in DukeHub by Sept.
-15!
-If you don't currently have health insurance, you must email firstname.lastname@example.org to let them know you're unable to complete the waiver.
+If you currently have any form of non-Duke health insurance, you must submit the waiver request in on the JCB student account site by Sept.
+14!
+If you don't currently have health insurance, you should indicate this when completing the waiver request form.

 "How do I submit the waiver request?"

 Please complete the SMIP waiver process through the JCB student account site

 DO NOT CLICK ENROLL (unless you are choosing Duke's insurance in addition to your own and are prepared to cover the full cost).
 If you click "enroll" without completing the waiver process, financial aid will not cover the cost of your insurance.

 - If you do already have health insurance though a parent or non-Duke third party, select “Submit Waiver Here” to create an account and enter your policy information.